 The key assumptions used in the embedded value calculations include risk discount rate, investment returns, mortality, morbidity, persistency, expenses and inflation.
 The present value of expected future new business is calculated based on a combination of indicators which include, among others, taking into account recent production mix, business strategy, market trends and risk associated with the future new business projections.
-The risk discount rates that are used in the value-in-use of in-force business and present value of expected future new business ranges from 9.1 per cent to 13.0 per cent (2020: 8.6 per cent to 13.0 per cent) and the perpetual growth rates for future new business cash flows of 3 per cent was used, where applicable, to extrapolate the present value of expected future new business beyond the initial three year period, the rate was determined by reference to the long-term expected GDP growth of the geographical area in which the cash flows supporting the goodwill are generated.
+The risk discount rates that are used in the value-in-use of in-force business and present value of expected future new business range from 11 per cent to 13 per cent (2021: 9 per cent to 13 per cent) and the perpetual growth rate for future new business cash flows of 3 per cent (2021: 3 per cent) is used, where applicable, to extrapolate the present value of expected future new business beyond the initial three year period, the rate is determined by reference to the long-term expected GDP growth of the geographical area in which the cash flows supporting the goodwill are generated.
 The Group may apply alternative methods to estimate the value of future new business if the described method is not appropriate under the circumstances.